Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 #1 Posting toy cars into a large bottle

-Small toy plus a hole just a little bigger = a toddler activity that can last a loooong time…then there’s all the fun noise your little one can make shaking them around and around and around.
-Another task is to shake them all out again… literally a good 30 minutes of fun for a busy toddler!
+Small toy plus a hole just a little bigger = a mess free toddler activity that can last a loooong time…then there’s all the fun noise your little one can make shaking them around and around and around…

 It’s always a good idea to check the toy will come out again, but in the case of toy cars into a 5 liter water bottle, I could easily have cut the bottle up to get them out.